MTCKC/ProconXInput/README.md

 This code is available under the MIT (Expat) License, see LICENSE.txt

 XOutput and ScpVBus are part of the ScpToolkit, licensed under GNU GPLv3, see LICENSE-Scp.txt

+HidGuardian and HidCerberus.Lib are part of the ViGEm library, licensed under the MIT (Expat) License, see LICENSE-ViGEm.txt

 hidapi is licensed under a BSD 3-clause license, see LICENSE-hidapi.txt